honestlysamuk/wsv/README.md

 A Rust implementation of the Whitespace-separated values, as defined by Stenway.
 Follow the release notes on https://honestlysam.uk/

+# 0.4.1

+### Monday 13th May 2024

+This repository is an exercise in all the features of the Rust programming language, as applied to a use case which is complex enough to highlight various edge cases, but no so complex that it takes hours to understand each one.
+It is also my attempt to demonstrate in code the various design principles I have collected on my journey to becoming an artisan engineer.
+It is my masterpiece, without the Masters.
+I plan to demonstrate my best efforts in static, streaming, parallel and async computation, benchmarking, testing and documentation.

+The end-goal of this repository is to settle on a parsing library for the WSV format.
+The applications of this format are beside the point.
+The value in choosing this format is that there is currently no other crate to handle this, and that it is simple enough that I can implement lots of variants

 # 0.4.0

 ### Friday 10th May 2024